mitmproxy/mitmproxy/README.rst

 As an open source project, mitmproxy welcomes contributions of all forms.
 If you would like to bring the project forward, please consider contributing in the following areas:

 - **Maintenance:** We are *incredibly* thankful for individuals who are stepping up and helping with maintenance.
-This includes (but is not limited to) triaging issues, reviewing pull requests and picking up stale ones, helping out other users in our forums_, creating minimal, complete and verifiable examples or test cases for existing bug reports, updating documentation, or fixing minor bugs that have recently been reported.
+This includes (but is not limited to) triaging issues, reviewing pull requests and picking up stale ones, helping out other users on StackOverflow_, creating minimal, complete and verifiable examples or test cases for existing bug reports, updating documentation, or fixing minor bugs that have recently been reported.
 - **Code Contributions:** We actively mark issues that we consider are `good first contributions`_.
 If you intend to work on a larger contribution to the project, please come talk to us first.

 Development Setup